madsailor/SMF-Extension/README.md

-Stock Market Functions for LibreOffice Calc
+Stock Market Data for LibreOffice Calc
 ================================

 *A compiled and ready-to-install version of this extension is available at the [LibreOffice Extension Center](http://extensions.libreoffice.org/extension-center).*